Part 1: Nijiya Market

 Many people asked what to look for when buying a (sashimi) knife, and here are some of the tips I give to them.
 About Sashimi Knife Many people in the US think it's "Sushi Knife" and I am assuming that it because the knife is used by sushi chefs.
 The fact is that here is no such thing as “Sushi” knife.
 Instead, it's Sashimi Knife called "Yanagi Ba" in Japanese, or a willow leaf blade.
 There are a couple of features that make them different from western knives.
 They are single

-Tuna Pastel Drawing by Chef Kaz Matsune (Originally posted on Quora.com) Let's start with Yellowfin and Bigeye.
-What's marked in green is suitable for Sashimi.
+Tuna Pastel Drawing by Chef Kaz Matsune (Originally posted on Quora.com) Let's start looking at the whole fish - Yellowfin, Bigeye and Bluefin What's marked in green is suitable for Sashimi.
 Tuna uses its tail to swim, so the tail meat is the leanest, containing the least amount of fat, therefore tastes less flavorful compared to the belly.
-Here is a side view of Yellowfin tuna.
-In the bottom right part, you see white tendon, which is too tough to chew.
-Because Yellowfin does not grow big enough to store f
+Here is a top view and some side views of Yellowfin tuna.
+You see white tendon left side of this loin (just outside of the green line,) T

-Salmon, Pastel drawing by Chef Kaz Matsune (Article originally posted on Quora.com) If you ever wondered which part of a fish is used for Sashimi and Nigiri, here is an answer.
+Salmon, Pastel drawing by Kaz Matsune (Article originally posted on Quora.com) If you ever wondered which part of a fish is used for Sashimi and Nigiri, here is an answer.
 Please look at the pictures below.
-If you look at the whole salmon, what is NOT painted in green, is suitable for Sashimi.
-Tail flesh is too lean for Sashimi, as it gets the most exercise.
+If you look at the whole salmon, the inside of the green line is suitable for Sashimi.
+The tail part (right part, outside of the green line) is too lean for Sashimi, as it gets the most exercise.
 Therefore, normally, it's used for rolls.
-If you look at the fillet, what's circled in red is ideal for Sashimi, w
+(This picture is Ocean Trout not Sa

 Nodoguro, Pasel Drawing by Chef Kaz Matsune (Originally posted on Quora.com) Yes, it is true.
 One of my favorite ways to eat sashimi is, however, not just salt only, but salt and lemon.
 The key point being the fish must be exceptionally fresh and high grade.
 For the major part of 2015, I've been serving scallops from Viking Village, NJ, sashimi to some of my private clients with Himalayan salt and fresh squeezed lemon juice.
 No soy sauce and I think it's the best way to enjoy